odoo/documentation/content/applications/sales/point_of_sale.rst

      setting a negative quantity that equals the number of returned products.
 To do so, click :guilabel:`Qty` and :guilabel:`+/-`, followed by the quantity of returned products.

+Once the return payment is validated, Odoo generates the required credit note, referencing the original receipt or invoice and partially or fully canceling the document.

 .. _pos/cash-register:

 Manage the cash register